'Ullo John! Gotta New Motor?: Cultural influence

-In 2005, the song was revived for a new Toshiba campaign featuring vocalist Suggs, Toshiba's advertising agency claiming that "the 'ello Tosh tagline has gone down in advertising history, demonstrated by the fact people still remember it today".
+In 2005, the song was revived for a new Toshiba campaign featuring singer Suggs of Madness, Toshiba's advertising agency claiming that "the 'ello Tosh tagline has gone down in advertising history, demonstrated by the fact people still remember it today".

 Sayle himself has commented on the longevity of the song's title, in his column for The Independent: "There is seldom a magazine or newspaper article even loosely connected with cars or the transport industry in general that doesn't use some variation of that title.
 Only last week there was a piece in the London Evening Standard about powerful in-car stereos entitled, 'Ullo Jon, Gotta New Woofer?'
 In fact sometimes the articles don't even have anything to do with cars."

 Looking back on the single itself almost twenty years after its release, Sayle has also stated: "It is a really good song!
 Original, tuneful and the only Top 20 record to mention tropical fish and Peckham."

 Other versions

-Upon release of the single, Sayle performed the song live on the TV series O.T.T., broadcast 27 February 1982, using a musical backing track that differed from the released single.
+Upon the release of the single, Sayle performed the song live on the TV series O.T.T., broadcast 27 February 1982, using a musical backing track that differed from the released single.

 Sayle also performed the song on the live comedy album Cak!, released later in 1982.
 The album contained "Say Hello Mr. Sweary", an example of the routine that provided the lyrical concept for "Part IV" of Ullo John!
 Gotta New Motor?".

 Sayle performed the song, with different lyrics ("out here it's really breezy coz I'm riding free and easy/I got a brand new Morrison, a brand new 10-speed Morrison") on a TV commercial in New Zealand for Morrison bicycles.

 Single releases

-All tracks written by Alexei Sayle except "Pop Up Toasters" by Sayle/Harry Bogdanovs.
+All tracks written by Alexei Sayle except "Pop Up Toasters" by Sayle and Harry Bogdanovs.

 All tracks produced by Clive Langer and Alan Winstanley except "Pop Up Toasters" produced by Martin Lewis.